Tanya-11/cmpe255-TermProject/final.md

 <img width="301" alt="Screen Shot 2022-05-22 at 7 18 51 PM" src="https://user-images.githubusercontent.com/25512807/169731157-9891c485-bb9e-42e7-93ec-3f5efd4219d7.png">

+#### Figure 9 : Feature Selection and Importance of KNN Imputed Data

 ## Modeling Comparisons
 The accuracy is obtained using various models.
 The first two models were trained on Mean imputed data while the other models were trained on KNN imputed data.
-The following are the models:\
+The following are the models:

 ### Logistic Regression:
 It is used in statistical software to understand the relationship between the dependent variable and one or more independent variables by estimating probabilities using a logistic regression equation.
 The accuracy found through Logistic Regression is 99.99 percent via Mean imputed data.
-Hence, it can be understood that this model is overfitting.\
+Hence, it can be understood that this model is overfitting.

 ### KNN Classifier:
 The k-nearest neighbors (KNN) algorithm is a simple, supervised machine learning algorithm that can be used to solve both classification and regression problems.
 The accuracy found in the KNeighbour classifier is 95.34 percent via Mean imputed data.
 Below, the figure shows us the accuracy of the KNN Classifier model. \
 ![image](https://user-images.githubusercontent.com/90728105/169725911-df1bcd4c-9789-429c-8d2b-3de7ce23928d.png)

+#### Figure 10 : Accuracy of the KNN Classifier model

 ### XGBoost Classifier:
 XGBoost is an algorithm that has recently been dominating applied machine learning and Kaggle competitions for structured or tabular data.
 XGBoost is an implementation of gradient boosted decision trees designed for speed and performance.
 The accuracy found through XGB CLassifier is 92.77 percent via KNN imputation.
 The performance metrics of XGBoost Classifier can be seen in the figure below- \
 ![image](https://user-images.githubusercontent.com/90728105/169725626-91195074-df1f-4746-9202-77c6caf3c950.png)

+#### Figure 11 : Performance Metrics of the KNN Classifier model

 ### Logistic Regression:
 It is used in statistical software to understand the relationship between the dependent variable and one or more independent variables by estimating probabilities using a logistic regression equation.
 The accuracy found through Logistic Regression is 89.07 percent via KNN imputation.
 Performance metrics of Logistic Regression can be seen in the figure below- \
 ![image](https://user-images.githubusercontent.com/90728105/169725560-b18fe537-561b-4bd7-b9fc-c586ca641c45.png)

+#### Figure 12 : Performance Metrics of the Logistic Regression

 ### Random Forest Classifier:
 When a large number of decision tree operate as an ensemble, they make up Random Forest.
 Each tree in the random forest produces a class prediction, and the class with the most votes becomes the prediction of our model.
 The accuracy found through Random Forest is 95.63 percent via KNN imputation.
 The Performance metrics of Random Forest Classifier can be seen in the figure below- \
 ![image](https://user-images.githubusercontent.com/90728105/169725726-2876dff8-3258-489d-b5bb-d6ce9e899b71.png)

+#### Figure 13 : Performance Metrics of the Random Forest Classifier

 ## Comparisons
 We modeled and analyzed data with 2 imputation methods for which we observed different results.
 Logistic Regression was applied to both the types of data but it produced an accuracy of 88% on Knn imputed data whereas for mean imputed data it produced a 95% accuracy.
 Logistic Regression for mean imputed data was clearly overfitting.
 Models applied to the 2 types of imputed data provided highest accuracy rates of 94%.